 While not strictly a Kishōtenketsu, its emotional arc can be viewed through this lens:

-Memoirs can use contrast instead of conflict, showing how a perspective evolves over time.
+Memoirs can use contrast instead of conflict, showing how a perspective evolves..

 Even reflective essays can benefit from this gentle arc: